 Natural resources are fragile and development can easily have adverse environmental impacts on those resources.
-Foster is a small town with few financial resources and limited municipal staff available to adequately protect natural resources, leaving them open to adverse impacts from development and poor land use practices.
+Foster is a small town with few financial resources and limited municipal staff available to adequately protect natural resources, leaving them open to adverse impacts from development and poor land use practices, if not regulated and enforced by ordinance.
 Environmental factors such as invasive species and overpopulated species also threaten the health of our natural habitats.
 The requirement to maintain and protect water quality of the town and of the Scituate Reservoir imposes a financial burden on the town's residents as well, particularly in light of the Providence Water Supply Board's reluctance to pay adequate taxes on watershed land.

-At the same time, Foster has taken major land use regulatory steps to protect the water supply by adopting land use density provisions that enable suitable building areas to be found on residential lots, many of which are characterized by an abundance of wetland, hydric or high water table soils, steep slopes or other unbuildable environmental conditions.
+At the same time, Foster has taken major land use regulatory steps to protect the water supply by adopting land use density provisions that enable suitable building areas to be found on residential lots, many of which are characterized by an abundance of wetland, hydric or high water table soils, steep slopes or other environmental conditions which make development difficult.
 Looking forward, Foster can preserve large contiguous tracts of land for open space and wildlife habitat protection.
 The town must also revise and update its zoning ordinance to include more extensive considerations for conservation zoning, new best practices and adherence to Land Use 2025 guidelines.